hoontops/hoontops/README.md

 ```
 👋Hi everyone
-This is jeonghoon Lee, i am newbie Dev.
+This is jeonghoon Lee, WELCOME TO COMING.
-                            from seoul , south korea:laughing:
 ```